Maine

 Sports betting in neighboring states

-Maine was late in legalizing sports betting compared to the surrounding states.
-While the legislation differs for each state, New Hampshire, Connecticut, and Massachusetts have been waiting for their New England counterparts to join the market
+Maine was among the last states in the region to legalize sports betting.
+While the legislation varies by state, New Hampshire, Connecticut, and Massachusetts have been waiting for their New England counterparts to join the market.

 All three surrounding states had their own issues getting a sports betting bill passed.
-To find out more about each state's specific regulations, click the state name below.
+To learn more about each state's specific regulations, click on the state name below.

 StateOnline sports bettingRetail sports bettingDFSHorse Race betting